alexyoyoyoyo/alexyoyoyoyo/README.md

-Compte créé par Alex Rivard pour le cours SCI6201 de l'EBSI.
+Compte créé par Alex Rivard pour le cours SCI6201 de l'EBSI

 <!---
 alexyoyoyoyo/alexyoyoyoyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.